Discrete and continuous symmetries in monotone Floer theory: Floer theory background

 \subsection{The pearl complex}

-Throughout the paper we will make use of the \emph{pearl complex} model for Floer (co)homology, developed by Biran--Cornea \cite{BCQS}, so we now give a brief summary.
+Recall our standing assumptions from \cref{sscCOintro}, regarding the symplectic manifold $X$, monotone Lagrangian $L$, and coefficient ring $R$.
+We denote $R[T^{\pm 1}]$ by $\Lambda$, or $\Lambda_R$, with $T$ given grading $N_L$ (the minimal Maslov number).
+Throughout the paper we will use the \emph{pearl complex} model for Floer (co)homology, developed by Biran--Cornea \cite{BCQS}, so we now give a brief summary.
+To begin with we assume that $\Char R = 2$ and that $L$ carries the trivial local system.

-Fix a Morse function $f$ and metric $g$ on $L$ such that the pair $(f, g)$ is Morse--Smale, and a generic almost complex structure $J'$ on $X$ compatible with the symplectic form (we will try to reserve the notation $J$ for when we are dealing with complex manifolds and have a specific integrable complex structure in mind).
-We abbreviate the data $(f, g, J')$ to $\mathscr{D}$.
-The pearl complex for $L^\flat = (L, s, \mathscr{F})$ defined using $\mathscr{D}$ then has underlying $\Lambda$-module
+Fix a Morse function $f$ and metric $g$ on $L$ such that the pair $(f, g)$ is Morse--Smale, and an almost complex structure $J$ on $X$ compatible with the symplectic form.
+We abbreviate the triple $(f, g, J)$ to $\mathscr{D}$.
+The pearl complex for $L$ over $\Lambda$, defined using auxiliary data $\mathscr{D}$, then has underlying $\Lambda$-module

 graded by Morse indices of critical points and the grading on $\Lambda$, and the differential counts rigid \emph{pearly trajectories} or \emph{strings of pearls}.
-These are Morse flowlines between critical points, which may be interrupted by any number (including zero) of non-constant $J'$-holomorphic discs in $X$ whose boundaries lie on $L$ and carry two marked points---one `incoming', which we assume is at $-1 \in \pd D$, and one `outgoing' at $1$.
-Some example trajectories are illustrated in \cref{figPearlTraj}.
+These are Morse flowlines between critical points, which may be interrupted by any number (including zero) of $J$-holomorphic discs in $X$ with boundary on $L$, as shown in \cref{figPearlTraj}.

+Each disc $u_j$ must be non-constant, and carries two marked points---one `incoming', which we assume is at $-1$ in $\pd D$, and one `outgoing' at $1$.

+\begin{rmk} Biran--Cornea work with downward Morse flows and homological notation, whereas we prefer to work with upward flows and \emph{co}homological notation. \end{rmk}

+More precisely, let $\mathcal{P}(x, y; A, \mathscr{D})$ denote the moduli space of pearly trajectories from $x$ to $y$, in which the total homology class of the discs is $A \in H_2(X, L; \Z)$, modulo reparametrisation of discs and flowlines.
+This has virtual (expected) dimension

+where $|\cdot|$ denotes Morse index.
+Biran--Cornea show \cite[3.1.2, Proposition 3.1.3]{BCQS} that after fixing $(f,g)$ there is a second category set of $J$ such that each $\mathcal{P}(x, y; A, \mathscr{D})$ of virtual dimension $\leq 1$ is transversely cut out, and those of virtual dimension $0$ (i.e.~rigid) are compact.
+In the latter case we can therefore count the points in $\mathcal{P}(x, y; A, \mathscr{D})$ modulo $2$, and define the differential $\diff$ by

+extended $\Lambda$-linearly.
+For each $y$ there are only finitely many $A$ which contribute to this sum, by monotonicity and Gromov compactness.